-1356One alternative flow is when users are categorized not based on authorization levels but based on the level of1357their responsiveness.
-For instance, a life-critical event must cause the emergency responders to receive1358notifications and act very quickly, while a less critical event may only lead to a family member to be alerted.1359The subscription/ notification system should provide this level of granularity, i.e. information can be tagged1360based on criticality level.
-There must also be a policy engine that categorize the data based on its criticality1361level (CL).
+One alternative flow is when users are categorized not based on authorization levels but based on the level of their responsiveness.
+For instance, a life-critical event must cause the emergency responders to receive notifications and act very quickly, while a less critical event may only lead to a family member to be alerted.
+The subscription/ notification system should provide this level of granularity, i.e. information can be tagged based on criticality level.
+There must also be a policy engine that categorize the data based on its criticality level (CL).

-1363 Normal flow
+Normal flow

-- 1364Multiple versions of patient record exist for multiple redaction levels at the M2M service provider servers.1365Each user can pull the version corresponding to her AL after she has been notified about presence of new data.1366The server can serve the data based on its RL tagging or AL tagging. - 1367Alternative Flow No 3 - Data is tagged with criticality level and served to each user according to their level of responsiveness.
+Multiple versions of patient record exist for multiple redaction levels at the M2M service provider servers.
+Each user can pull the version corresponding to her AL after she has been notified about presence of new data.
+The server can serve the data based on its RL tagging or AL tagging.

+Data is tagged with criticality level and served to each user according to their level of responsiveness.

-1371 Not provided
+Not provided